About Room to Heal

 At Room to Heal, we offer support and refuge to people who have had to flee persecution, torture and indefinite detention.

 At the heart of our work lies the cultivation of a healing community through which people can overcome the legacy of trauma.
 This sits alongside an integrated programme of therapeutic and casework assistance.
-We work at depth and intensity over the long-term to support each individual in their journey towards healing and to help them to integrate into the UK.
+We work at depth and intensity over the long-term to support each individual in their journey towards healing and to help them rebuild their life in the UK.

-We assist and we advocate.
-We do this because we believe in a world where human rights are respected, where those who are persecuted for their beliefs are supported, and their plight publicised.
+We believe in a world where human rights are respected, where those who are persecuted for their beliefs are supported, and their plight publicised.